 In the Preview window, Action summary and Dependencies can be seen:

-Final step in the process of building a SQL Server database from source control is to include static data.
-In order to include static data, ApexSQL Build has an option, which is checked by default, in the Options window.
-There are two ways to access this window:
+The next step in the process of building a SQL Server database from source control is to include static data.
+In order to include static data, ApexSQL Build has an option, which is checked by default, under the Script tab in the Options window, from the Home tab:

 The Include static data option, when checked, collects all static data, that exists in the source control repository, associated with selected tables, and includes them in the build process.